st10068763/APDS_PEO/README.md

 # APDS_POE
-Creating a web application that will handle bank functions that handles local and international transactions.
+Creating a web application that will handle bank functions for local and international transactions.